Xavek/doop/readme.md

-Maximize the potential yield of your idle assets with our wallet.
+Maximize the potential yield of your idle assets.
 Coming soon! on **starknet**